dailybruin/the-stack/_posts/2017-05-08-bruinwalk-class-ratings.md

   <ratings-list :ratings="worstOverall" rating-type="overall_rating"
                 id="worst-overall"></ratings-list>

-  <p>The most common overall rating awarded is a <strong>4</strong>, which accounts for <strong>33.8 percent</strong> of all ratings.
+  <p>The most common overall rating students award is a <strong>4</strong>, which accounts for <strong>33.8 percent</strong> of all ratings.
 This skews the distribution toward the higher end, away from the expected average of 2.5. </p>

   <h3>Breakdown of overall ratings</h3>
   <figure class="ratings-chart" id="overall-ratings-count"></figure>